In case you missed my previous article you can go here “Automated deployment of your SharePoint Framework solution on Office 365 CDN“.

 In this article I’d like to extend this topic, showing how to configure the continuous integration and deployment through Visual Studio Team Services for a SharePoint Framework solution.

 As I mentioned in my previous article there are two Powershell scripts in order to upload the bundle on Office 365 CDN and the solution’s package into the App Catalog, additionally, I added two others scripts optimized for Visual Studio Team Services in my GitHub repository.

-First of all I have to say that I used Git repository such source control, but obviously, you are free to use what you prefer, before to start you have to include three files in your SharePoint Framework solution root, that you can find in my GitHub repository:
+First of all I have to say that I used Git repository such source control, but obviously, you are free to use what you prefer, before to start you have to include two files in your SharePoint Framework solution root, that you can find in my GitHub repository:

 Create the build definition

 When you create a new build definition there is the possibility to select NodeJS With Gulp (PREVIEW) this represent a shortcut for our goal because we can reuse the tasks or you can also create an empty definition.